Anathretic/Anathretic/README.md

 ## About me 📖

-- 💻 **I'm currently working on:** a project in Next.js that I am working on with a small team and of course as a Web Developer at Wolfpack Entertainment.
+- 💻 **I'm currently working on:** a project in Next.js that I am working on with a small team.
 - 💰 **Previously, I worked as a sales and marketing specialist and leader of a small team**, but due to my love of programming, I decided to deep dive into IT.
-- 🌱 **I'm constantly learning and improving my skills (hard and soft).** But because of my studies I am slowly returning to C++, and thinking about C#.
+- 🌱 **I'm constantly learning and improving my skills (hard and soft).** But due to the demand in the team, I am slowly mastering Node.js and recalling Java.
 - 👯 **I'm open to collaborating on Front-End web development projects.** I have an experience with clients and tools like Supabase, Firebase or Strapi.
 - 💬 **Feel free to ask me about Front-End technologies and JavaScript.** If you want of course!